 Roti and chapati contain wheat which can cause complications if you have a wheat allergy or you’re sensitive to gluten.

 Additionally, people sometimes cook chapati with butter which can pose a problem if you’re lactose intolerant.

 Ultimately, there are unlikely to be any true differences between them.
 Neither one is better or worse than the other.
 They are simply two different kinds of flatbread.
 It all comes down to preference and region, not to mention a chef’s skill level.
 That’s why it’s okay if you want to call the chapati a roti instead, or vice versa.

-Also, you can call chapatis variations of roti made with whole wheat flour, that possess a more plain texture and appearance.
-In contrast, plain roti uses all-purpose flour and/or whole wheat flour to give it that slightly lighter texture when compared to chapati.
+Also, you can call chapatis variations of roti made with whole wheat flour, which possess a more plain texture and appearance.
+In contrast, plain roti uses all-purpose flour and/or whole wheat flour to give it a slightly lighter texture when compared to chapati.

 Furthermore, you can prepare both chapati and roti without the use of oil.
 However, some variations of roti make use of vegetable oil or canola oil.
 This makes them much healthier than other flatbreads like tortillas or pancakes.

 Finally, while the chapati and roti are indigenous to the Indian subcontinent, their uses are quite limited in comparison to the Mexican flatbread known as tortillas.
 Find out the difference between rotis and tortillas, and their numerous uses in making delicious native cuisines.

 I hope you found this article helpful.
 Thanks for reading.